microsoftgraph/msgraph-sdk-powershell/src/Authentication/synopsis/Set-MgGraphOption.md

-Enables web account manager (WAM) support.
+Sets global configurations that apply to the SDK.
+For example, toggle Web Account Manager (WAM) support.